kelley-sharp/website-blog/blog-posts/on-building-this-blog.md

 Next.js uses static rendering by default and will render the entire route dynamically where dynamic functions or dynamic `fetch()` requests are detected.

-### Thoughts
+### Aspirations

-I'd like to optimize my Metadata
+- Add some loading UI
-I'd like to update this blog to support MDX
+- Optimize my Metadata (mostly for a nice social media sharing experience)
-I'd like to find a good syntax library
+- Update this blog to support MDX eventually (because adding React components in these posts sounds fun and useful)